Noomaok/Analog/README.md

 -e [filter]          : Filter out all requested URL not containing the [filter] string.
 Referer urls are not affected.
 Default filter is ".html"
 -g dot_file_name     : Generate a Dot-file out of the analysed log file.
 -n nb_arcs           : Must be used with -g.
 Specifies the number of arcs in the graph.
 Default value is 10.
 -d                   : Must be used with -g.
-Generate a PDF of the graph -t hour              : Filter out every request not sent within the interval [hour;hour+1] -u host_url          : Change the default host url (http://intranet-if.insa-lyon.fr) to the one passed in parameter -x                   : Do not display all undefined referer requests
+Generate a SVG version of the graph -t hour              : Filter out every request not sent within the interval [hour;hour+1] -u host_url          : Change the default host url (http://intranet-if.insa-lyon.fr) to the one passed in parameter -x                   : Do not display all undefined referer requests